ice-wm/FAQ/index.md

 ### Can I have icons on the desktop?

-Sure, but not from IceWM.
-Again, this is desktop environment work, but usually done by the respective file managers, since they already know about MIME types, file endings and such.
+This is desktop environment work, but usually done by the respective file managers, since they already know about MIME types, file endings and such.
 IceWM users usually use `idesk`, `dfm`, `rox`, `kfm` or `gmc`.
+Set MinimizeToDesktop=1 for icons on the desktop from minimized applications.

 ### My background is ignored?